 - Number of passengers involved (if there were any)

-- Extent of any injuries to all people involved
+- The extent of any injuries to all people involved

 - Extend of damage to your vehicle

-Now that you’ve received information as to what to do if you are involved in a motor vehicle collision, here are some other important information Trubicars wants you to know and consider:
+Now that you’ve received information as to what to do if you are involved in a motor vehicle collision, here is some other important information Trubicars wants you to know and consider:

 - As difficult as it may be, try to remain calm; do not argue with other drivers or passengers about what has happened